slimcdk/esphome-custom-components/esphome/components/tmc2208/README.md

 Long wires connected to ENN might pick up interference causing the driver to make a sizzling noise if left floating.

 #### `undefined reference to vtable`
 Source code for components aren't fully loading when adding additional components on ESP-IDF framework with an existing compiled binary.
-For instance the `motor_load` sensor.
 Solution is to do a clean build.

 #### `Component tmc2208 took a long time for an operation ...`
 A lot is happening over serial and low baud rates might cause this warning.
 Make sure to use the highest baud rate possible.
 Preferably 500k, which is the highest supported baud rate without external clock.